 - just pencil and paper at first! … to let any idea go through at least to some visual.
 Use software only after.
-And -like him- a software with good ergonomics for most frequent tasks and that you master good does worth every cent.
+And -like him- software with good ergonomics for most frequent tasks and that you master well does worth every cent.

 Logo Design Methodology

 - before anything, write down what the customer wants to achieve or the message to convey (like in a design project, the product features)

 - and then, most important: try, try, (…) and try again and do not stop at the first you-think good idea: